SAP-samples/teched2025-AD167/SBPA and S:4 HANA exercises/ex2/README.md

 Next, you will add an Action to the Process that will read the sales order items.

 > With Actions, you can embed external skills and capabilities into your business process projects by uploading an open API specification file in JSON format.
 Action projects allow external systems and solutions to communicate with SAP Build Process Automation.
+For convenience for this hands-on session the Action projects are pre-created, tested , released and published to the Library.
+So they can be now directly consumes in SAP Build Process Automation.
+They follow the similar lifecycle as Event Projects that we just created

 1. In the Process Builder, select the **+** underneath the **If** branch of the Condition created, then choose **Action > Browse library**.